Skip to content

 Refunds are not available to daily admissions during severe weather and unforeseen emergencies.
 However, rain checks will be issued to a swim facility guest who has been at the facility less than two (2) hours and for a tennis patron if less than one (1) hour of play.
 When requesting a rain check the guest must provide a receipt as proof of payment of the daily admission fee.

-The City of Upper Arlington Parks and Recreation Department’s priority is the safety and wellbeing of all our guests, daycares, day camps and large groups that frequently visit our aquatic facilities with children.
+The City of Upper Arlington Parks and Recreation Department’s priority is the safety and wellbeing of all our community members and guests.
+With that, those guests, daycares, day camps and large groups that visit our aquatic facilities with children have a specific set of guidelines.

-Groups must be pre‐registered and approved at least 2 weeks prior to the intended visit.
-Please complete the Group Visit Request.
-Requests will be reviewed to serve as many groups as possible.
+Groups must be pre‐registered and approved at least two weeks prior to the intended visit.
+Please complete the Group Visit Form.
 Click here to submit an application.

 Admission Prices:

-• City of Upper Arlington pool passholders are admitted at no additional charge.
+• Current City of Upper Arlington pool pass holders are admitted at no additional charge.

-• Each child must have their current key fob present at the time of admission.
+• All members must have their current key fob present at the time of admission.

 • Non‐members are responsible for posted daily rates.

-• Residency is based on the Agency’s address, not individual attendees.
+• Residency applies to the organization's address, not individual attendees.

 The City of Upper Arlington reserves the right to deny access to any group: